-Explained: the Difference Between Cleaning, Sanitizing & Sterilizing
+What's the Difference Between Cleaning, Sanitizing & Sterilizing?

 As a general rule, everything that has had direct contact with food needs to be cleaned and sanitized.